-This is more and more of a common crime in Los Angeles that I'm seeing prosecuted in the local courthouses.
+This is becoming a more common crime in Los Angeles, and I'm seeing it prosecuted in the local courthouses.
 People are taking small video cameras and filming people in dressing rooms and other locations.

 Even peeping-tom-type activity where they're filming them in their own home or filming them in the person's home when the person goes to the bathroom or when they have sex with the other party and they don't tell them about the filming.